Get

 1. Catnip

-Catnip goes by the official name Nepeta cataria and has long been known for cats loving it and its natural sedation effects.
+Catnip goes by the official name Nepeta cataria and has long been known for cats loving it.
+Catnip can either stimulate and hype up cats or mellow them down and work as a natural sedative.
+Some cats will first be energetic and playful just to fall into a calm and relaxed state afterward, so knowing its effects on your cat beforehand is essential.
 Also known as field balm, catwort, and catmint, this natural sedative is often grown in people’s gardens.
 You can identify catnip by its heart-shaped leaves and lavender flowers.

 2. Valerian Root

 This sedative’s official name is Valeriana officinalis, and it’s known for its qualities as a natural sedative as well.
-The root induces sleep and causes hyper-excitability in cats, just as catnip does.
-However, valerian root doesn’t work for all cats.
-It can make some cats aggressive.
+The root induces sleep after it causes hyper-excitability in cats, just as catnip does.
+However, valerian root, like catnip, doesn’t work for all cats.
 You can find some cat toys with valerian root in them, or some owners mix the fine-dried roots in with their cat’s food.
-It’s best to keep an eye on your cat if you’re giving this root to them for the very first time, just in case it causes aggression to appear.
+It’s best to keep an eye on your cat if you’re giving this root to them for the very first time.
+Take notes on how it affects your cat to consider if this can or cannot be an effective sedative when your cat needs to chill a bit.
+Likewise, this herb can cause nausea in some cats if given in large amounts, so we recommend starting with tiny amounts.

 3. Silver Vine

-However, in the US, it’s given in a light brown powder that is then sprinkled on cloth, cardboard scratchers, or cat toys for the cats to play with and become sedated instead.
-You can also find some pet stores that carry cat toys that are laced with silvervine, also.
+It’s given in a light brown powder that is then sprinkled on cloth, cardboard scratchers, or cat toys for the cats to play with.
+You can also find some pet stores that carry cat toys that are laced with silvervine.

 4. Honeysuckle

-Honeysuckle, scientifically known as Lonicera, is also used as a natural way to sedate cats.
+Honeysuckle, scientifically known as Lonicera, is not a true sedative, but rather another alternative to help cats relax.
 There are cats out there that don’t react to catnip, so honeysuckle is said to be a great alternative.
-Many pet owners put sticks, wood shavings, or sawdust shavings of this herb onto or into their cats’ toys and give them to promote a calming effect.
+Many pet owners put sticks, wood shavings, or sawdust shavings of this herb onto or into their cats’ toys.
+While some cats will directly go into relaxation mode with Honeysuckle, some will first experience a playful, energetic, and euphoric response before experiencing its calming effect.
 However, the fruits and berries are poisonous to your cat, so steer clear.

 5. Kava Kava

-This topical herb, also known as Piper methysticum, can be used as a sedative for your cat, but it can only be used under supervision.
-Since kava kava can affect your cat’s liver, it’s best to talk to your vet before administering it, if at all.
+This topical herb, also known as Piper methysticum, can be used as a sedative for your cat, but it can only be used under supervision, and it is not something we would recommend as the risks outweigh the potential benefits.
+Since kava kava can affect your cat’s liver, it’s best to stay clear and look for a safer alternative.

 6. Chamomile

 Chamomile isn’t just good for calming your nerves; it’s suitable for naturally sedating your cat as well.
-The technical name for chamomile is Matricaria chamomilla and is used often to soothe and calm cats.
-However, this sedative should only be given in small amounts, so it is best to check with your vet before giving it to your pet.
+The technical name for chamomile is Matricaria chamomilla, andit is often used to soothe and calm cats.
+However, this sedative should only be given in small amounts, so it is best to check with a vet before giving it to your pet.

 These are just a few of the natural ways you can sedate your cat when it’s called for.
 In the next section of our guide, we’ll go into how to sedate your cat naturally as well.